Read This First

 Prompt 1: How definitive is the demarcation between biological life and non-life?

-The section turns on The Demarcation Between Biological Life and Non-Life, The Biological Gray Zone, and Misfolded Proteins with Life-like Characteristics.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep The Demarcation Between Biological Life and Non-Life, The Biological Gray Zone, and Misfolded Proteins with Life-like Characteristics in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep The Demarcation Between Biological Life and Non-Life distinct from The Biological Gray Zone.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep The Demarcation Between Biological Life and Non-Life distinct from The Biological Gray Zone.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Self-replicating molecules can be compared to autocatalytic cycles in chemistry, where a set of chemical reactions produce compounds that catalyze their own production, similar to how these molecules replicate themselves.